Patroclus of Troyes: Veneration

 Gregory of Tours recounts that a small chapel was built over the saint's grave at Saint-Parres-aux-Tertres.

 Bruno I, Archbishop of Cologne transported Patroclus' relics from Troyes to Cologne in 962, and transferred them in 964 to Soest, Germany, where they are held in the church St. Patrokli, dedicated to the saint.
-Patrocus is the patron saint of Soest, where there is a polychrome statue of the saint in the central part of the façade of the townhall.
+Patroclus is the patron saint of Soest, where there is a polychrome statue of the saint in the central part of the façade of the townhall.

 In art, Patroclus is depicted as a warrior pointing to a fish with a pearl in its mouth, often invoked against demons and fever.

 His feast day is January 21.